CS-DS-125/125book/py4e_rst/01-intro.rst

 .. index:: bug
 central processing unit
    The heart of any computer.
-It is what runs the software that we write; also called “CPU” or “the processor”.
+It is what runs the software that we write; also called "CPU" or "the processor".

 .. index:: central processing unit, CPU compile